alphagov/govuk_publishing_components/README.md

 end
 ```

+### Exclude accessibility rules

+Sometimes you will have a component that will throw an error due to it being in isolation, for example radio buttons not being in a fieldset.

+For this case you can add `accessibility_excluded_rules` to your components' documentation yml file with the rules you want to exclude.
+These rules can be found in brackets in the error messages displayed.

+For an example of this check [test/.../docs/test-component-with-duplicate-ids.yml](test/dummy/app/views/components/docs/test-component-with-duplicate-ids.yml)

 ## Component generator

 The gem includes a component generator to stub the minimal files required for a component.